-Carrier's reimbursements to Vista are fair and reasonable for the disputed charge in each docket.
-IT IS, THEREFORE, ORDERED that Atlantic Mutual Insurance Company is not required to pay any additional reimbursement for the services in issue in the two dockets in this proceeding.
+IT IS FURTHER ORDERED that Centre Insurance Company is not required to pay any additional reimbursement for the services in issue in the remaining eight dockets in this proceeding.

-SIGNED September 20, 2007.
+SIGNED September 24, 2007.

-CHARLES HOMER III ADMINISTRATIVE LAW JUDGE STATE OFFICE OF ADMINISTRATIVE HEARINGS
+CHARLES HOMER III

+ADMINISTRATIVE LAW JUDGE

+STATE OFFICE OF ADMINISTRATIVE HEARINGS